-6) Convoy Search
+6) CONVOY SEARCH

 If this level is selected convoys will not always appear within radar range.
 You will need to search them out.
-Far off convoy, are best sighted by performing a 360 degree periscope/binocular sweep of the horizon.
+Far off convoys are best sighted by performing a 360 degree periscope/binocular sweep of the horizon.

-7) Angle-On-Bow Input
+7) ANGLE-ON-BOW INPUT

 If this level is selected the computer will no longer calculate the "Angle on the Bow" for torpedo shots.
 You must enter the angle yourself based on periscope observations.
 Be sure you understand the workings of the Torpedo Data Computer before attempting this level.
-Recom nced players only
+Recommended for experienced players only.